Jinya-CMS/pdox/README.md

 For this purpose it utilizes either native PDO or laminas-hydrator.

 ## Installation

 Simply run `composer require jinya/pdox` in your project.

 ## Usage

-PDOx contains two methods apart from the default PDO methods.
+PDOx contains three methods apart from the default PDO methods.

 ### `$pdo->fetchObject($query, $prototype, $parameters, $strategies)`